information

 Heritage Trees and Development

 Heritage Trees must be protected during development.
-Work on or around any Heritage Tree requires the property owner or applicant to schedule an assessment meeting with the City Forester by calling 503-823-TREE (8733).
-For permit approval, Planning & Zoning needs to see the recommendations that Urban Forestry provides for the tree transferred onto the tree preservation plan.
-It is recommended to take a copy of the current plan to the onsite meeting with Urban Forestry.
+Work on or around any Heritage Tree requires the property owner or applicant to schedule an assessment meeting with Portland Permitting & Development by calling 503-823-TREE (8733).
+For permit approval, Portland Permitting & Development needs to see the protections planned for the Heritage Tree clearly documented on the tree preservation plan.
+It is recommended to take a copy of the current plan to the onsite meeting with Portland Permitting & Development.
 The onsite meeting should be scheduled early in the development application process.

 Join the Heritage Tree Volunteers